gurcuff91/django_fastapi_starter/README.md

 # django_fastapi_starter
-A starter for FastApi app backed by Django
+A Starter for FastApi backed by Django

 Before use execute the following commands:
 ````